-- A. Reporting of Referred Individual Receiving NOW/COMP Waiver Services: The provider must report to the Regional Field Office of knowledge of an individual referred to Developmental Disability State-Funded Services who also receives NOW/COMP Medicaid Waiver funded services. - B. Provider Notification of Disenrollment of Individual from State-Funded DD Services: The Provider Agency for State-Funded Services is responsible for notifying the Regional Field Office in writing of any disenrollment of an individual from state-funded services no less than 30 days prior to the disenrollment.
-The written notification should provide the reason for disenrollment (e.g., movement to another state, death, family decision, etc.).
-The Regional Field Office is responsible for recording the disenrollment in the information management system and following up on any needed contract amendment. - C. Disenrollment from State-funded Services Due to NOW/COMP Waiver Enrollment: The Regional Field Office notifies the provider(s) of state-funded services in writing when an individual is enrolling into the NOW or COMP waiver.
-The Regional Field Office facilitates the individual's disenrollment from state-funded services and follows up on any needed contract amendments.
-The provider works with the Regional Field Office in converting individuals who are eligible for the NOW/COMP Waiver from statefunded services to Waiver services. - D. Review Process for DBHDD Regional Field Office Discontinuation or Reduction of State- Funded Developmental Disability Services: If the individual/representative requests a review of the discontinuation or reduction of state-funded developmental disability services, the request for the review should be sent in writing to the Regional Field Office for a review by the Regional Services Administrator for Developmental Disabilities (RSA-DD) or designee.
+- A. Reporting of Referred Individual Receiving NOW/COMP Waiver Services: The provider must report to the Regional Field Office of knowledge of an individual referred to Developmental Disability State-Funded Services who also receives NOW/COMP Medicaid Waiver funded services. - B. Provider Notification of Disenrollment of Individual from State-Funded DD Services: The Provider Agency for State-Funded Services is responsible for notifying the Regional Field Office in writing of any disenrollment of an individual from statefunded services no less than 30 days prior to the disenrollment.
+The written notification provides the reason for disenrollment (e.g., movement to another state, death, family decision, etc.).
+The Regional Field Office is responsible for recording the disenrollment in the data information management system and following up on any needed contract amendment.

+- C. Disenrollment from State-funded Services Due to NOW/COMP Waiver Enrollment: The Regional Field Office notifies the provider(s) of state-funded services in writing when an individual is enrolling into the NOW or COMP waiver.
+The Regional Field Office facilitates the individual's disenrollment from state-funded services.
+The provider works with the Regional Field Office in converting individuals who are eligible for the NOW/COMP Waiver from state-funded services to Waiver services. - D. Review Process for DBHDD Regional Field Office Discontinuation or Reduction of State- Funded Developmental Disability Services: If the individual/representative requests a review of the discontinuation or reduction of state-funded developmental disability services, the request for the review is sent in writing to the Regional Field Office for a review by the Regional Services Administrator for Developmental Disabilities (RSA-DD) or designee.
 The decision of the review may be based on, but not limited to, a change in available funding for state developmental disability services, changes in individual priority of need, or NOW/COMP waiver enrollment.
-The Regional Field Office Coordinator will confer with Division of DD State Office staff before providing a decision on the review.
+The RSA-q DD will confer with DBHDD Division of DD State Office staff before providing a decision on the review.
 The decision of the review will be final.